Drolshagen

-Drolshagen is a town belonging to the district of Olpe in the Regierungsbezirk of Arnsberg in North Rhine-Westphalia, Germany, lying roughly 5 km west of Olpe.
+Drolshagen ([dʁɔlsˈhaːɡn̩]; Westphalian: Draulsen, or Draulzen) is a town belonging to the district of Olpe in the Regierungsbezirk of Arnsberg in North Rhine-Westphalia, Germany, lying roughly 5 km west of Olpe.

 Geography

 Location

 Drolshagen lies in the heavily wooded Naturpark Ebbegebirge in the Sauerland.
 The area of the municipality of Drolshagen is characterized by heavily wooded low mountain ranges with altitudes close to 500 metres, flat tops and broad valleys in between.
 More than 40% of the municipal area is wooded.
 To the west where the municipal area ends is a steep drop of altitude and the view is open towards the plains of the river Rhine in the distance.

-Neighbouring communities
+Neighbouring municipalities

-Drolshagen borders on the following towns and communities, clockwise beginning in the northwest:
+Drolshagen borders on the following towns and municipalities, clockwise beginning in the northwest:

 Gummersbach, Meinerzhagen, Attendorn, Olpe, Wenden, Reichshof and Bergneustadt.

-Constituent communities
+Constituent municipalities

-Drolshagen's current municipal area comprises 58 communities of various sizes.
+Drolshagen's current municipal area comprises 58 municipalities of various sizes.